abdulbasit-io/Academia-World/README.md

 Academia World is a platform that empowers academic institutions, researchers, and educators to:

-- **Event Management**: Create, manage, and participate in academic conferences, workshops, and seminars
+- **Event Management**: Create, manage, and participate in academic conferences, workshops, and seminars with poster upload
 - **Academic Networking**: Connect with fellow researchers and build professional relationships
-- **Resource Sharing**: Upload, share, and access academic resources and materials
+- **Resource Sharing**: Upload, share, and access academic resources and materials with direct download links
 - **Discussion Forums**: Engage in academic discourse through structured discussion forums
 - **User Management**: Comprehensive user profiles with institutional affiliations and academic credentials